 Exploring the Impact of the Cashless Economy on the Lives of Homeless People in the UK

-Harnessing the potential of the cashless economy for the benefit of the homeless people will require innovative solutions, both digital and service-based.
-But to be truly impactful, these solutions need to be built around the needs and experiences of the homeless people - and with their direct involvement.
-Otherwise, they risk being misaligned with the needs of their users and even pose safeguarding risks when designed without the appropriate consideration for the lived experiences of the people they seek to help.
+Ensuring that going cashless does not mean going homeless for anyone in our society will require innovative solutions, both digital and service-based.
+But to be truly impactful, these solutions need to be built around the needs and experiences of the people most adversely affected by the cashless economy - and with their direct involvement.
+Otherwise, they risk being misaligned with the needs of their users and even pose safeguarding risks when designed without the appropriate consideration for the lived experiences of the people they’re meant to support.

-Cashless economy is here and it’s growing, quicker than many of us can adjust to it.
+Cashless economy is growing quicker than many of us can adjust to it.
 Along with exciting opportunities for innovation, this rapid growth carries real risks of exclusion and marginalisation.
-These risks are particularly serious for vulnerable people who rely on cash in their day-to-day lives or who may not have the right level of digital skills to keep up with the roll-out of digital financial services.
-Homeless people, many of whom may use cash donations from individuals to pay for daily necessities, are among the most affected.
+These risks are particularly serious for people who already experience a measure of financial, digital and/or social exclusion, such as the unbanked, people with physical and cognitive disabilities, people with mental health issues, and those living in rural or remote communities.
+People who are homeless or are at risk of becoming homeless are among the most affected.

 Who we are